 - We seek out training opportunities for all adults involved in the setting to ensure that they can identify and understand the signs and signals of possible physical abuse, emotional abuse, sexual abuse, and neglect and that they know how to respond appropriately, confidentially, and without delay.
-All staff must attend a Safeguarding Course and refresh every three years. - All staff receive training on how to whistle-blow if they have concerns regarding a colleague (see Handbook).
+All staff must attend a Safeguarding Course and refresh every two years.
+Safeguarding scenarios are discussed during every staff meeting and Inset days. - All staff receive training on how to whistle-blow if they have concerns regarding a colleague (see Handbook). - We record information about staff qualifications and the identity checks, vetting processes and references that have been completed (including the criminal records check reference number, the date a check was obtained and details of who obtained it).
+This is stored on our Single Central DBS Record.